andrewadare/jetson-tx2-pytorch/README.md

 The PyTorch developers recommend the Anaconda distribution.
 I was unable to find a recent Anaconda setup for ARM64, so I used the global python libraries.

 ## Scipy and LA libs
- - sudo apt install libopenblas-dev
- - sudo apt install libatlas-dev
+ - sudo apt install libopenblas-dev libatlas-dev liblapack-dev
- - sudo apt install liblapack-dev
+ - sudo apt install liblapacke-dev checkinstall # For OpenCV
- - sudo -H pip3 install scipy  # ~20-30 min
+ - sudo -H pip3 install numpy scipy  # ~20-30 min

 ## Build tool prerequisites
  - pip3 install pyyaml